alexsave/dweets/textedit/README.md

 ```

 This strange JS behavior allows us to skip the parenthesis when we call a method that accepts a string, as long as we use back ticks.
-What is really going on here is equivalent to
+What is really going on here is equivalent to:

 ```js
 s.split(`